Harkishen-Singh/Jarvis-personal-assistant/README.md

 The project aims to develop a personal-assistant for Linux-based systems.
 Jarvis draws its inspiration from virtual assistants like Cortana for Windows, and Siri for iOS.
 It has been designed to provide a user-friendly interface for carrying out a variety of tasks by employing certain well-defined commands.
 Users can interact with the assistant either through ***voice commands or using a keyboard input***.

+## Update with the project
+The project service has been revamped using NodeJS.
+To have a look on the project and start contributing visit the `node-master` branch in the same repository or [click here](https://github.com/Harkishen-Singh/Jarvis-personal-assistant/tree/node-master).

 ## Getting Started

 To know the steps to install and run the project see [INSTALL.md](https://github.com/Harkishen-Singh/Jarvis-personal-assistant/blob/master/INSTALL.md)